GPT-5.5 vs Claude Opus 4.7 vs Gemini 3.1 Pro: Which SOTA Model Wins in 2026?

 The Vending-Bench Arena Revelation: Integrity Matters

-The Thinking Mode & Developer Ecosystem Advantage
+Thinking Mode and the Developer Ecosystem

 GPT-5.5 is catching up with its own agentic reasoning, but Claude's developer mindshare remains strong.